pharaox/carnalitas_x/README.md

 * attraction (-10 to 20)
 * visibly fertile female (20)

-Slave prices thus can range from almost nothing to rather exorbitant sums, and unlike Carnalitas prices they much better correspond to other existing aspects of the game.
+At the very end, a correction multiplier is applied to calculate the final base price, currently 0.75 (correcting down).
+This multiplier is intended to prevent the human player from making too much money from selling slaves, and may be adjusted in future versions.

 Actual buy and sell transactions are settled at the *bid price* (buyer's price) if the initiating party is the seller, and the *ask price* (seller's price), if the initiating party is the buyer.These prices are calculated by multiplying the base price by a factor ranging from 0.8 to 1.2, depending on AI greed.

 These prices are also multiplied by an additional factor of 0.8 (for the bid price) or 1.2 (for the ask price) if the initiating party is the human player.
-Since the human player is always the initiating party when buying or selling slaves, the conditions are always unfavorable.
+Since the human player is always the initiating party when buying or selling slaves, they always buy at higher and sell at lower prices.
 This is to prevent exploits, and to make it a bit more challenging for the human player to use the slavery system to their own advantage.

 #### AI Willingness to Buy or Sell